GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 *Stride units*:
 The *unit* flag can take on one of 18 codes; these are listed in Table :ref:`Units <tbl-units>`.
 Almost all of these units are time-axis specific.
-However, the **d**, **m**, and **s** units will be interpreted as arc degrees, minutes, and arc seconds, respectively, when a map projection is in effect.
+However, the **d**, **m**, and **s** units will be interpreted as arc degrees, minutes, and arc seconds respectively when a map projection is in effect.

 .. _tbl-units: